 I’ve read many articles over the legendary Judy Garland and have watched numerous documentaries.
 I have watched over half of her movies and would say she had me wrapped up at “Somewhere.”
 The struggles this legendary Hollywood star went through were tragic.
 They all seemed to stem from low self-confidence and persistent questioning of herself.
 She was always good enough for her audience, but never for herself.

-From my research there wasn’t a lot of material from Garland since 1967, three years before her death.
-I was not sure what had happened to her voice during this time, but I know she had a hard fall from her failed TV show.
-We all know about the pills and alcohol that plagued Garland and who knew if they had taken a toll on her voice during these years.
+From my research, there wasn’t a lot of material from Garland since 1967, three years before her death.
+I do not know what happened to her voice during this time, but I know she had a hard fall from her failed TV show.
+We all know about the pills and alcohol that plagued Garland, and who knew if they had taken a toll on her voice during these years.